BrendanBondurant/knowledge-base/README.md

 - **Improved search:** Smaller, topic-focused segments are easier to search and retrieve
 - **Knowledge base ready:** Chunks can be indexed, summarized, or embedded for LLMs
 - **Reusability:** Chunks can be referenced independently in other projects or tools
+- Each chunk includes a detailed summary in its frontmatter to power semantic search, AI retrieval, and content creation.
+The summary should provide enough context that someone can understand the chunk without reading the transcript.